percona/pbm-docs/docs/usage/start-backup.md

 !!! important

-    If you reshard a collection in MongoDB 5.0 and higher versions, make a fresh backup to prevent data inconsistency and restore failure.
+    If you reshard a collection in MongoDB 5.0 and higher versions or unshard a collection in MongoDB 8.0 and higher versions, make a fresh backup to prevent data inconsistency and restore failure.

 ### Adjust node priority for backups